Starcommander/JBlitzPaint/README.md

 Quickstart:
 - Start the jar file from bin folder.
-- On Commandline: java -jar JBlitzPaint
+- On Commandline: java -jar JBlitzPaint.jar
 - Or right-mouse-click: open with java.

+Dependencies:
+- Needs java-version 8 to start.